13 May 2019

 What do you like most about golf?

-Besides that, it brings me relaxation where I refer to what I said earlier.
-There is too much tension around us and golf helps me and hopefully many others to relieve it.
+Besides that, it brings me relaxation (referring to what I said earlier).
+There is too much tension around us and golf helps me, and hopefully many others, to relieve this tension.

-How did you end up at BKO and why did you want to cooperate?
+How did you end up at BKO and why did you want to contribute to this event?

-I think, like many others, I got involved in the BKO for the club and because of the enthusiasm of our hole captain Rudi Aernouts.
-Representing your club still has a meaning and, in this way, together with the other volunteers, I contribute to the family friendly and accessible image of Drie Eycken.
+Like many others, I got involved because of my home club and especially because of the enthusiasm of our hole captain Rudi Aernouts.
+To represent your club, and to contribute to the family-friendly and accessible image of Drie Eycken, is important to me.

-Last year you were part of the BKO-family, how was your experience?
-Do you think it was a successful event?
+Last year you also were part of the BKO-family.
+How was your experience and do you think it was a successful event?

-That was just AMAZING.
-The weather was good, the facilities both on and off the field were fantastic and with players on that level you can only say that a second (and third?) edition was approved by the European Tour with good reason.
-Of course, it was a more than successful event for me.
+It was just AMAZING.
+The weather was good, the facilities both on and off the field were fantastic and with that high-level playing field, it’s not strange that the European Tour approved a second (and third?) edition.
+This event was more than successful to me.

 What were your main duties during BKO18?

-Last year we were responsible for hole 13 (just like this year by the way) and it was my job to guide the players from hole 12 – where the “beat the pro match” took place – to our tee box.
-This always got things going, because the public wants to get close.
-Especially when our boys came through.
-For me, this was intensely positive for every flight over the four days.
+Just like this year, we were responsible for hole 13 and it was my job to guide the players from hole 12 – where the “beat the pro” competition took place – to our tee box.
+Not an easy job, because the public wants to get close, especially when our boys (Colsaerts- Detry – Pieters) came through.
+A positively intense experience over the four days.

-Finally, after four amazing days, the fraternization with all volunteers and the organization, including Thomas Pieters himself, at the BBQ.
+The BBQ after four amazing days, when it was clear that everyone formed one unity.
+All the volunteers and the organization, including Thomas Pieters himself.

 Who was your favorite player at BKO18 and who would you like to see at BKO19?

-I hope the Pieters family doesn’t resent me but last year it was Thomas Detry because of his constant season and in my opinion the year in which he proved he deserved to play on the Tour.
+I hope the Pieters family doesn’t resent me but last year, for me, it was Thomas Detry because of his steady season.
+In my opinion the year in which he proved he deserved to play on the Tour.

-Would you recommend it to others to become a volunteer at BKO and why?
+Would you recommend it to others to become a BKO volunteer and why?

 What is your most memorable golf experience?

-My best golfing experiences will be all the beautiful moments with my friends on the golf course, but if I have to pick one, it’s the day I played at Cala Nova in Malaga.
-It started with the beautiful view from the clubhouse and then playing on a top course with some of my best friends.
+My best experiences will be all the beautiful moments with my friends on the golf course.
+But if I have to pick one, it’s the day I played at Cala Nova in Malaga.
+It started with a beautiful view from the clubhouse and then playing on a top course with some of my best friends.

 Why should everyone come to BKO?

-That goes without saying!
-The uniqueness of the formula.
-Hopefully it will attract some more high-level players to our country this year.
+The uniqueness of the formula… that goes without saying!
+Hopefully, this formula will attract some more high-level players to our country this year.

-We have proven that Belgium deserves a place on the calendar.
-Last year’s audience will confirm that.
-The absentees were wrong and can now correct this.
+We have proven that Belgium deserves a place on the calendar, last year’s visitors will confirm that.
+To absentees, you get another chance this year…